-The compounds separated in a chromatographic column must be detected and quantified.
-Many types of detectors are available; the most common by used in source monitoring applications are TCD, FID, PID, FPD, etc.
+The compounds separated in a chromatographic column must be detected and quantified using appropriate detectors considering their sensitivity to the parameter being analyzed.
+Many types of detectors are available and the most commonly used for source monitoring applications being TCD, FID, PID, FPD, etc.